nmproduction/DLIM/README.md

 print("pretrained metrics", pretrained_metrics)
 print("trained metrics for perceptual", trained_metrics)
 ```
+The inceptions score uses a convolutional neural network trained on the ImageNet competition for image classification.
+It runs it on the images produced by the generative adversial network and measures the level of confidence of the network in the classification of a single produced image as well as the coverage of different classes over the full set of generated images.
+That way it can both assess the realism of a single image and the variety of images produced.
+A shortcoming of inception score is that it does a poor job in preventing mode collapse (the behaviour where the network loses the ability of generating some types of images).
+Mode collapse would occur for example if the network only produced a single realistic image for each class.
+By generating each class equally often a very good inception score would be expected.

+The fid score solves this issue by comparing the generated images directly to actual images.
+In order to perform this comparison it also uses the inception network trained on imagenet, but on both the generated and real images.
+It then extracts the output from intermediate layer and calculates its statistics.
+With the Wasserstein-2/Fréchet metric these two distributions are then compared.
+This better captures mode collapse than the inception score.

 # Batch size experiments
+A batch describes a set of datapoints (in our case images) that are fed together to the network.
+On one hand this helps with computational efficiency, as memory can be copied to the respective devices in larger quantities, on the other hand the gradient in backpropagation is more true to the actual gradient that would be observed for the true risk, since the estimated risk improves the more data is looked at.

 Run the following commands in the terminal to train pix2pix with different images per batch and test them.
 The results should look as below:
 ```
 python ./train.py --dataroot ./datasets/facades --model pix2pix --name batch1 --direction BtoA --batch_size 1